Hybrid Federated Learning: Algorithms and Implementation: Problem Formulation

 {\bf A Generic Formulation.} Consider a hybrid FL model consisting of an inference model and some feature extractors.
-For a given agent $m$, if it has enough samples that are related to feature $d$, then it will learn a {\it feature extractor} $\theta_{m,d}$, which is approximately the same as a global feature extractor $\theta_{0,d}$ located at the server, i.e, $\theta_{m,d} \approx \theta_{0,d}$.
-On the other hand, if it does not have enough sample containing feature $d'$, then it will not participate in learning $\theta_{m,d'}$.
-For a given agent $m$, it will process an input sample $\mathbf{x}^n_m$ by going through an embedding $h_m(\{\theta_{m,d}\}_{d\in {\cal D}_m}; \mathbf{x}_m^n)$. \tc{The embedding vector} then goes through the inference model $w_m$, also learned by agent $m$, and produces an output (label).
-During the aggregation step, the server may also create global copies of the aggregated models $\theta_0, \{\theta_{0,d}\}$.
-The setting discussed above is illustrated in Figure~\ref{fig:system}.
+For a given agent $m$, if it has enough samples that are related to feature $d$, then it will learn a {\it feature extractor} $\theta_{m,d}$.
+If an agent $m$ does not have enough sample containing a feature $d'$, then it will not participate in learning $\theta_{m,d'}$.
+There is also a global feature extractor $\theta_{0,d}$ at the server, and $\theta_{0,d}\approx \theta_{m,d} $ for every agent $m$ that has its local $\theta_{m,d}$.